Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 ## Prerequisites

 - [Docker] is required, as the [test proxy server] is run in a container during testing.
+When running the tests, ensure the Docker daemon is running and you have permission to use it.
+For WSL 2, running `sudo service docker start` and `sudo usermod -aG docker $USER` should be sufficient.

 ## Installing the Unified Recorder